 5 Tips for Getting Good Sound on Your Doc

-And as an opening volley to our episode on sound, I take us through 5 Tips for Getting Good Sound on Your Doc.
-They are:
+And as an opening volley to our episode on sound, I take us through 5 Tips for Getting Good Sound on Your Doc, which are:

 - test your gear